Mystery Shopper Beware: Here’s How to Avoid Falling for a Scam

 Armed with that knowledge, be highly skeptical of any company that promises you’ll make enough money to drive around in a Lexus while nibbling caviar at stoplights just by shopping undercover.

-Protecting Yourself from Mystery Shopping Scams
+Protecting Yourself from Secret Shopper Scams

 New mystery shopping scams pop up all the time, so your best defense is a good offense.

-When deciding whether to apply for mystery shopper job or run away like your hair’s on fire, keep these tips in mind.
+When deciding whether to apply for a mystery shopper job or run away like your hair’s on fire, keep these tips in mind.

-1. Research.
-Then Research Some More
+1. Research, Then Research Some More

 Don’t be afraid to go all Sherlock on the company you’re thinking of signing up for.